JadedBanana/JadCron/README.md

 There are multiple optional keys that are useful for scheduling:

+- `"output file"`: The locale for the output file.
+If not inluded, it will just be a file with the same name plus ".output.txt" tacked on the end.
+If not set to a string, it the output file will not be generated.
+- `"args function prefix"`: The prefix for mid-argument functions and variables.
+Is set to `"?:>>"` by default.
 - `"run options"`: Has the run options for the command.
 It has a number of sub-keys, none of which are required.
   - `"year"`: The year(s) the command should run in.
   - `"month"`: The month(s) the command should run in.
 Runs from 1 to 12.